Chairman RDA Seeks Citizens Help To Fight Dengue - UrduPoint

 Chairman RDA Seeks Citizens' Help To Fight Dengue

-RAWALPINDI, (UrduPoint / Pakistan Point News - 12th Sep, 2019 ) :Chairman, Rawalpindi Development Authority (RDA), Muhammad Arif Abbasi has urged the citizens to come forward and play their role to fight dengue by adopting precautionary measures.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 15th Sep, 2019 ) :Chairman, Rawalpindi Development Authority (RDA), Muhammad Arif Abbasi has urged the citizens to come forward and play their role to fight dengue virus.

-Talking to APP, he said with an increasing number of dengue cases in the city, the authorities had accelerated their ongoing campaign against the disease.
+Talking to APP he said, with the increasing number of dengue cases in the city, the authorities had accelerated their ongoing campaign against dengue.

 The RDA teams conducted raids in Airport Housing Scheme, Lawyers and Judicial Colonies to check residential and commercial sites and under construction buildings and lodged 17 FIRs in respective police station against the violators of the orders of the authorities concerned.